ambanum/disinfo.quaidorsay.fr-ops/README.md

 ### [For developement only] Additionals dependencies

-To test the changes without impacting the actual server, a Vagrantfile is provided to test the changes locally in a virtual machine.
+To test the changes without impacting the production server, a Vagrantfile is provided to test the changes locally in a virtual machine.
 VirtualBox and Vagrant are therefore required.

 - Install [VirtualBox](https://www.vagrantup.com/docs/installation/)
 - Install [Vagrant](https://www.vagrantup.com/docs/installation/)